EnryMarch10/SmartCarWashingSystem/README.md

 The PC Console Dashboard is meant to be a simple GUI used by car-washing maintainers to monitor the state and functioning of the washing system and intervene if necessary:

-- In particular, It visualises the total number of washes done so far and  the current state of the washing machine.
+- In particular, It visualizes the total number of washes done so far and  the current state of the washing machine.
 To this purpose, during the washing process the temperature is monitored by means of the TEMP sensor, reporting the ongoing value on the PC Console Dashboard;
 - if the temperature becomes greater than MAXTEMP for N4 seconds, then the washing process is suspended and a message